 You can contact Sona Gala at email@example.com.

-Sona Gala is a clinical assistant professor in the Department of Marketing and Business Law at LMU.
+Sona Gala is a clinical associate professor in the Department of Marketing and Business Law at LMU.
 She teaches the "Legal Environment of Business" and "Law for the Entrepreneur."
 Professor Gala has written a number of articles that have published in both legal and social science journals.
 Prior to joining the LMU faculty, Gala was a practicing attorney for 19 years.
 Most recently, she served as an attorney for a leading privately-owned investment company, with a focus on hospitality and food service.
 In addition to practicing law, Professor Gala has been a part-time lecturer at both LMU and Cal State Long Beach.

 Loyola Law School: J.D.
 1999

 Loyola Marymount University: B.B.A., Marketing 1996